StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 My gratitude for the freedom offered by research and teaching aligns with my studies and practices of meditation since 1982.
-Meditation offers a complement to my obsessive quest for scientific/objective understanding.
+Meditation offers a complement to my obsessive quest for an objective and scientific understanding of nature.
 It does so by providing a system to organize, observe, and appreciate subjective experiences without the mind chatter of judgement and achievement.
 Meditation fosters an awareness of the way things are rather than the way we think they are.

 <br> <br>